Saved by Christmas

 For the rest of his life, this boy would wage a never-ending battle with the demons of his youth-- losing more often than winning.
 Nonetheless, he knew and relied upon the fact that God was there when life was at its best and worst.

-In order to avoid the potential catastrophe looming over the horizon and to weather the tumult inherent in a requisite change of direction, the American people must acknowledge that throughout history, the key to peace and prosperity lies in a relationship with God and striving to live by established moral and ethical guidelines.
+In order to avoid the potential catastrophe looming over the horizon and to weather the tumult inherent in a requisite change of direction, the American people must acknowledge that throughout modern history, the key to peace and prosperity lies in a relationship with God and, more importantly, striving to live by established moral and ethical guidelines.